LinusCDE/GPSTie/app/src/main/res/raw/privacy_policy.md

 The gps location will be accessed when the app is in "gps sharing" mode.
 This is used to show your own address.

+### Network access
+Your camera will be accessed when you want to scan a qr code in the "gps receiving" mode.
+This is only used for QR code recognition and nothing else.

 ## Collected data
 This app **does not** collect data from the user.